-Chairman and Chief Executive Officer Sean M. Healey is the Company's Chairman and Chief Executive Officer, roles he has served in since January 2011 and January 2005, respectively.
-Mr. Healey previously served as President and Chief Operating Officer of the Company.
+Sean M. Healey is the Company's Executive Chairman.
+Mr. Healey has served as Chairman since 2011, and previously served as Chief Executive Officer from 2005 to 2018, as well as President and Chief Operating Officer of the Company.
 Mr. Healey has been a director of the Company since May 2001.
 Prior to joining the Company in 1995, Mr. Healey was a Vice President in the Mergers and Acquisitions Department at Goldman, Sachs & Co. focusing on financial institutions.
-He serves as Co-Chairman of the Board of Trustees of the Peabody Essex Museum, and as a member of the Council on Foreign Relations, the Visiting Committee of Harvard Law School and the Board of Trustees of the International Game Fish Association.
+He currently serves as a member of the Council on Foreign Relations and the Visiting Committee of Harvard Law School.
 In 2006, Mr. Healey received a presidential appointment to serve on the President's Export Council, the nation's principal advisory committee on international trade.
 Mr. Healey received a J.D. from Harvard Law School, an M.A. from University College, Dublin and an A.B. from Harvard College.
-We believe that Mr. Healey's qualifications to serve on our Board of Directors include his direct knowledge of the Company's strategy and operations through his service as Chief Executive Officer of the Company and his extensive experience in the financial services and investment management industries, including over two decades of experience in investing in asset management firms.
+We believe that Mr. Healey's qualifications to serve on our Board of Directors include his direct knowledge of the Company's strategy and operations through his prior service as Chief Executive Officer of the Company and his extensive experience in the financial services and investment management industries, including over two decades of experience in investing in asset management firms.